shadez95/InsurgencyRedux/README.md

 <br/><br/>

 #####Swifty Repo Link
-To easily download the mods, add this link in swifty... http://six.71stsog.com/sfty_ins_repo/ Don't have swifty installed?
+If you use swifty, here is the link to add the mod repo: http://six.71stsog.com/sfty_ins_repo/ Don't have swifty installed?
 Get it [here] (https://getswifty.net/)

 <br/>